-The Committee recommendation makes all but \$480,000,000 of
+The Committee recommendation makes all but \$480,000,000 of these funds available for a five-year period.

 In past years, this appropriations bill repeated language that is in permanent law requiring that all major construction projects costing more than \$100,000,000 be managed by a non-VA government entity such as the Army Corps of Engineers.
 Because this policy is now well-established, the Committee no longer feels a need to duplicate the language.
 However, the Committee intends to continue its oversight of the quality of the outside entity management and will continue to receive quarterly briefings on each of the large construction projects.